zitadel/zitadel/docs/docs/manuals/admin-policies.md

 ## General

-You can find this settings in the menu organisation in the section polcies.
+You can find these settings in the menu organisation in the section polcies.
 Each policy can be overriden and resetted to the default.

 ## Password Complexity